Shalini07-aiml/DBMS_Assignment1/README.md

-# DBMS_Assignment1
+# DBMS Assignment 1 – SQL Lab

-This repository contains SQL scripts, queries, and dabase schema for DBMS lab assignment.
+This repository contains SQL scripts, queries, and database schema for DBMS lab assignment.

+## Contents
+- Table creation (DDL)
+- Data insertion (DML)
+- SQL queries

+## How to Run
+Open the SQL file in your SQL tool and execute the queries.

+## Author
+Your Shalini Shreya